 A vision that coincides with that of BBVA, which has made data a strategic priority, which it now comes to reinforce with this new agreement.
 "Data is essential to our understanding of financial services.
 We want to be able to make the most of these technologies to be a more efficient bank and offer personalized advice to our customers so that they can make the best decisions to fulfill their dreams and life goals," said Ricardo Martín Manjón, BBVA's Global Head of Data.

 The agreement between BBVA and the University of Navarra focuses mainly on three lines of collaboration:

-University Master's Degree in Big Data ScienceBBVA will have its own group within the master's degree that the University of Navarra offers in Madrid for BBVA employees, with 1,500 hours of theory and practical work for students.
-In addition, students of the master's degree at the University of Navarra will be able to carry out their internships or their master's thesis at BBVA.
+Master's Degree in 'Big Data ScienceBBVA will have its own group within the master's degree that the University of Navarra offers in Madrid for BBVA employees with a dedication of 1,500 hours of theory and practical work at student.
+In addition, students of the master's degree at the University of Navarra will be able to carry out their internships or their master's thesis within BBVA.

-To train BBVA employees, the Group has carried out projects such as Transcendence, an internal plan to train data scientists, specialists and advanced analysts, which has already trained 1,400 professionals throughout the organisation.
-It has also promoted recruitment initiatives such as the Young Data Professionals programme, designed to recruit and train the best young talent specialising in advanced analytics.
+To train BBVA employees, the Group has carried out projects such as 'Transcendence', an internal plan to train data scientists, specialists and advanced analysts, through which 1,400 professionals have already passed throughout the organization.
+On the other hand, it has also promoted recruitment initiatives such as the 'Young Data Professionals' program, designed to recruit and train the best young talent specialized in advanced analytics.

 DATAI is attached to the School of Engineering and has members from many centres of the University of Navarra.